userver-framework/userver/scripts/docs/en/userver/tutorial/production_service.md

 ### Dynamic configs

-Here's a configuration of a dynamic config related components.
-Service starts with those or some cached values, updates them from some @ref md_en_userver_tutorial_config_service "configs service".
+Here's a configuration of a dynamic config related components components::TaxiConfigClient, components::TaxiConfig, components::TaxiConfigClientUpdater.

+Service starts with dynamic config values from `taxi-config.fs-cache-path` file or from `taxi-config-client-updater.fallback-path` file.
+Service updates dynamic values from a @ref md_en_userver_tutorial_config_service "configs service".

 @snippet samples/production_service/static_config.yaml Production service sample - static config dynamic configs

+### Congestion Control

+congestion_control::Component limits the active requests count.
+In case of overload it respondes with HTTP 429 codes to some requests, allowing your service to properly process handle the rest.

+All the significant parts of the component are configured by dynamic config options @ref USERVER_RPS_CCONTROL and @ref USERVER_RPS_CCONTROL_ENABLED

+@snippet samples/production_service/static_config.yaml Production service sample - static config congestion-control

+It is a good idea to disable it in unit tests to avoid getting HTTP 429 on an overloaded CI server.

+### Metrics

+Metrics is a convenient way to monitor the health of your service.

+Typical setup of components::SystemStatisticsCollector and components::StatisticsStorage is quite trivial:

+@snippet samples/production_service/static_config.yaml Production service sample - static config metrics

+With such setup you could poll the metrics from handler server::handlers::ServerMonitor that we've configured in @ref sample_prod_service_utility_handlers "previous section".
+However a much more mature approach is to write a component that pushes the metrics directly into the remote metrics aggregation service or to write a handle that provides the metrics in the native aggregation service format.

+### Secdist - secrets distributor

+Storing sensitive data aside from the configs is a good practice that allows you to set different access rights for the two files.

+components::Secdist configuration is straightforward:

+@snippet samples/production_service/static_config.yaml Production service sample - static config secdist

+Refer to the storages::secdist::SecdistConfig config for more information on the data retrieval.

-@todo: Describe CC, metrics, Secdist, testsuite and tests-control
+@todo Describe testsuite and tests-control

 ## Dynamic config